puppetlabs/cfacter-build/README.md

 All patches that are in the `patches/` directory, with the format `<project>-<version>-***.patch` will be applied correctly to the project named by the standard pattern rule.

+#### Adding a new operating system

+cfacter-build chooses the operating system for the build from the value of `os` variable.
+This may be passed in from command line as `gmake os=Windows` for those platforms that do not have `uname` or equivalent.
+If not passed in, cfacter-build tries to figure out the operating system using uname, and includes `<Makefile>.$(os)` versions of each makefile.
+These are included at the end of each `<Makefile>` so that any definition may be overridden.

+Insepct the `etc/Makefile.config`, and add any variables to be overridden or new variables required for compilation, that is not relevant to other OS to `etc/Makefile.config.<youros>` do the same for `etc/Makefile.<youros>` for any supporting recipes.
+You can try doing the same for `etc/Makefile.toolchain` or other Makefiles too.
+Ensure that the last line is `include <MyMakefile>.$(os)` if you are overriding variables in a Makefile.

+The same procedure applies to Makefiles under `projects`.
+But here, include your new makefile at the end of the particular project makefile as `-include project/Makefile.<project>.$(os)` so that gmake wont complain if it was not available for platforms that dont require it.